DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 He slowly walked over graveyard's perimeter.
 Under blazing sun, he felt pain all over his skin.
 With sweat all over his forehead, he moved towards graveyard's rear.
-And there Kay saw something unbelievable.
+And there Kai saw something unbelievable.

 "The <span title="jp. 封鎖石 a bit unusure how to call it.">sealing stone</span>... is out of place!?"